You want smart political talk without the meltdowns?

 I wanted these guys to get to work.

-I want yes, I do we ever want another John Boehner?
+Do we ever want another John Boehner?

-God no, God help us.
+God help us.

 We don't want that.

-So what I was what I was looking for, first I was a little frustrated it wasn't worked out ahead of time, but that's personal for me.
+It wasn't worked out ahead of time, but that's personal for me.

-On the other side of it is guys, get in a room, get your wish list down, get a deal, and start working for the American people.
+On the other side of it is, guys, get in a room, get your wish list down, get a deal, and start working for the American people.

-Took a week, we got there, you know, no harm, no foul.
+You know, no harm, no foul.

-But it does but does it really matter?
+But does it really matter?

-I mean, I say this to people that say, Oh, I prefer this person for president.
+I mean, I say this to people that say, oh, I prefer this person for president.

 I prefer this person for speaker.

-It at the end of the day, if you are a Republican, you're a racist, you're a sexist, you're a misogynist, you want dirty air and water, you're a homophobe, xenophobe, Islamophobe.
+At the end of the day, if you are a Republican, you're a racist, you're a sexist, you're a misogynist, you want dirty air and water, you're a homophobe, xenophobe, Islamophobe.

 It's just, you know, that's who they are.

-It doesn't matter what the name is, they're gonna say the same lies about anybody that's a Republican.
+They're going to say the same lies about anybody that's a Republican.

-Well, it's true, but just assume that we not give them uh ammunition and um and one last thing is Matt Gates was not on my plus list, and then when I saw him texting during the entirety of Kevin McCarthy's speech, that really erased him off my list.
+And then when I saw him texting during the entirety of Kevin McCarthy's speech, that really erased him off my list.

-That that's my guess.
+That's my guess.

-Their their job is to be public servants.
+Their job is to be public servants.

 Their job is to serve you.